simon-glitch/minencrypt/README.md

+# Install and run
+In order to install and run this project:
+* Clone the repo.
+* Run `npm install` in the terminal while in the repo's folder.
+* Run `npm run dev`.
+* Click the `localhost:` link.
+On my machine it is `http://localhost:5173/`.
+The number might be different on your machine.

+These are the standard actions you will need to perform for any project that uses Vite.

 # Minesweeper basics
 In standard minsweeper, a number tile counts the mines in the 8 tiles around.
 For this encryption method, we modify that.
 Consider each of the 8 ortho-diagonal directions that come out from a number.
 We will have the number see a random subset of the tiles in each of the direction, with a distance limit.
 For example, with a distance limit of 4, if we select 2 numbers frome each direction, the number will see 16 tiles.